googlecloudrobotics/core/src/go/cmd/token-vendor/README.md

   * device-id: unique device name (by default robot-<robot-id>)
   * robot-name (optional): name of the Robot CR that owns the key.
 The key is deleted when the Robot CR is deleted.
 Defaults to the device-id without the robot- prefix.
-Set this if the device-id doesn't match a Robot CR, eg for a device that registers under its node name but joins a cluster with another name.
+Set this if the device-id doesn't match the Robot's name.
+    For example, a user might set up a new device as lab-pc-01, but the device only learns that name from its configuration.
+If it authenticates as robot-node-1234 to download the configuration, publish that key with device-id=robot-node-1234&robot-name=lab-pc-01.
 * Body: application/x-pem-file
 * Response: only http status code